OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

 For each morphology given, a figure will be produced showing the assigned model regions.

+Click on 'Yes' if you are prompted to initialize model folders.

 Every time the generation is completed, the script will return an error:

 ![Error image](expected_error.png)